hariamoor-zz/todo-cli/content/Rust-Asides.md

 - impl trait

 A standalone `impl` block reads `impl <type> {` and in the block, you list out methods and implement them.
 These will be the methods your object can use. `self` is a magic keyword in the block that refers to the instance of the object you're calling the method on (if it's absent, the method is like a static function in Java or C++). `Self` is a magic keyword for the type that you're implementing methods for.

+Impls are powerful statements about code, as explained in [our math writeup](some-theory.md#impls-as-theorems).

+### Aside in the Aside: Functions

+These are the only parts that can contain executed code (the rest of the blocks being (arguably) mere data).
+OF course, the [Rust book](https://doc.rust-lang.org/beta/book/ch03-03-how-functions-work.html) is more thorough.

+We just note a handful of salient features:

+- Like in Ruby, `return` values can implicitly be the last evaluated expression's value.
+- There is no function overloading (traits can be used if needed).
+- The return type need not be "concrete" (it can be an opaque instance of an interface and the compiler does do this to support safe multi-threading).
+- Functions are private to the module unless they are prefixed by `pub` (like the struct, enum, and trait declarations that we omit -- enums and structs appear in the tutorial and trait declarations are beyond the scope of this tutorial).